isomerpages/ura-lkywcp/pages/faq.md

 #### **Do the demonstration projects need to be fully completed?**

-Demonstration projects can either be fully or partially completed.
+Demonstration projects must either be fully or partially completed.
 The completed phase(s) should sufficiently demonstrate the efficacy of the project, i.e. there should be some quantifiable or observable results.
 The will allow the jurors to make a fair evaluation of the project.

 #### **Where can I find the definitions to certain terms used in the Stage B report?**